Skip to main content

 Molecular Materials

-The research carried out in the Molecular Materials Group focuses on the design and discovery of new materials for advanced energy storage systems and catalysis for energy conversion.
+The research carried out in the Molecular Materials Group focuses on the AI-accelerated design and discovery of new materials for energy storage and conversion.

 Research Group